arita37/MlClassification_models/README.md

 ### Gradient Boosting:
 The aim of gradient boosting is to create (or "train") an ensemble of trees, given that we know how to train a single decision tree.
 This technique is called boosting because we expect an ensemble to work much better than a single estimator.

+### XGBoost Classifier:
+In XGBoost, we fit a model on the gradient of loss generated from the previous step.
+In XGBoost, we just modified our gradient boosting algorithm so that it works with any differentiable loss function.